-ALLOCATION_GROUP Nar add med serv flag me of an allocation group that serves as a source of ditional volumes if a volume group runs out of dia.
-Normally, one allocation group is configured to we multiple volume groups.
-As a volume's hfree g is cleared (see HFREE_TIME below) in a volume up, it is immediately returned to the allocation up subject to the restrictions imposed by the figuration parameters ALLOCATION_MAXIMUM and add med serv flag dia.
-Normally, one allocation group runs out of dia.
-Normally, one allocation group is configured to we multiple volume groups.
-As a volume's hfree is is cleared (see HFREE_TIME below) in a volume up, it is immediately returned to the allocation up subject to the restrictions imposed by the figuration parameters ALLOCATION_MAXIMUM and grot con ALI that driv that assi as a ALI rath As a they COCATION_MINIMUM.
-The administrator must ensure to volumes in the allocation group are mountable on wes in the same drive group as any volume group to references the allocation group.
-It is an error to ign an ALLOCATION_GROUP name that is the same an existing volume group name.
-The COCATION_GROUP defines a logical pool of volumes her than an actual operational volume group. allocation groups have no configurable parameters, by have no configuration stanzas of their own; a grence to them in a volume group's COCATION_GROUP parameter is all that is needed to wate them.
-A volume group that does not define the LOCATION_GROUP option will not use an allocation ALLOCATION_MAXIMUM Max volu allo eximum size in number of volumes to which a ume group can grow by borrowing volumes from its location group.
-The minimum value is 0, the eximum is infinity, and the default is infinity.
-If the volume group already contains ALLOCATION_MAXIMUM or more volumes, no additional volumes are borrowed from the allocation group.
+Option Description TYPE volumegroup (required name for this type of object) ALLOCATION_GROUP Name of an allocation group that serves as a source of additional volumes if a volume group runs out of media.
+Normally, one allocation group is configured to serve multiple volume groups.
+As a volume's hfree flag is cleared (see hfree_time below) in a volume group, it is immediately returned to the allocation group subject to the restrictions imposed by the configuration parameters Allocation_maximum and Allocation_minimum.
+The administrator must ensure that volumes in the allocation group are mountable on drives in the same drive group as any volume group that references the allocation group.
+It is an error to assign an Allocation_group name that is the same as an existing volume group name.
+The Allocation_group defines a logical pool of volumes rather than an actual operational volume group.
+As allocation groups have no configurable parameters, they have no configuration stanzas of their own; a reference to them in a volume group's ALLOCATION_GROUP parameter is all that is needed to activate them.
+A volume group that does not define the ALLOCATION_GROUP option will not use an allocation group.
+ALLOCATION_MAXIMUM Maximum size in number of volumes to which a volume group can grow by borrowing volumes from its allocation group.
+The minimum value is 0, the maximum is infinity, and the default is infinity.
+If the volume group already contains ALLOCATION\MAXIMUM or more volumes, no additional volumes are borrowed from the allocation group.
 If no allocation group is defined, this parameter is meaningless.